Ruel Fox: West Bromwich Albion

 Fox found it difficult to settle at White Hart Lane and he was constantly linked with moves away from Tottenham Hotspur before joining West Bromwich Albion at the start of the 2000–01 season.
 He helped them to promotion in 2001–02, before being released at the end of the season.
 He subsequently retired from playing professionally.

 Coaching career

-Fox was named head coach of Montserrat in October 2004, and despite being two years since he retired from playing he gave himself two international cap and scoring one for his adopted nation in a 5–4 defeat against Antigua on 2 November 2004.
+Fox was named head coach of Montserrat in October 2004, and despite being two years since he retired from playing, he gave himself two international caps and scored once for his adopted nation in a 5–4 defeat against Antigua on 2 November 2004.

-Upon his return he was named as coach of non-league Whitton United and remained in that role until 2008, where he was replaced by his assistant Ronnie Mauge.
+Upon his return he was named as coach of non-League football club Whitton United and remained in that role until 2008, where he was replaced by his assistant Ronnie Mauge.
 He has also acted as assistant manager and now is the club's chairman.
 He also became a coach at Suffolk College.

 Personal life

-In November 2008, Fox returned to hometown Ipswich and ran his own a restaurant and bar.
+In November 2008, Fox returned to hometown Ipswich and ran his own restaurant and bar.

 In 2012, Fox was working as a personal trainer in Ipswich.